 Many of the world’s pre-colonial cultures recognized the divine forces that permeated the natural world.
 They prayed at shrines and sacred spots, appealing to the elemental forces for support.
 They offered their gratitude and recognition to keep our exchange of resources in balance.
 People understood that our existence is not separate from these forces of nature but rather intimately intertwined with them.

 Fire, Earth, Water and Air are a part of us, each representing a different aspect of our self.
 When we carry them in harmony we feel balanced.
 When the Elements within are out of balance we can feel the effects of the fires, earthquakes, hurricanes, floods and tornados in both our inner and outer lives.

 This reflection is an invitation to revive your own reverence for Fire, Earth, Water and Air and all that they represent.
 You can do this first through awareness – observing their presence in your physical life and how they manifest in nature.
-Then beginning to build a more balanced relationship through offerings of gratitude.
-Or gathering your friends for a fire ceremony, forest bathing walk, despacho or river cleansing.
-There are many ways that we can consciously revive our relationship to the sacred elements, and forge a more balanced path for the generations to come.
+Then begin to build a more balanced relationship through offerings of gratitude.
+Or gather your friends for a fire ceremony, forest bathing walk, despacho or river cleansing.
+There are many ways we can consciously revive our relationship to the sacred elements, and forge a more balanced path for the generations to come.

 We have developed a series of short meditations with the four elements as a starting point.
 These meditations can help you begin to explore how the elements relate to your inner world and how to work with their energies for greater balance and connection.